older people lifting weights

 “A lot of the symptoms that we associate with old age — such as weakness and loss of balance — are actually symptoms of inactivity, not age.”

 A study by the European Society of Cardiology found that it is never too late to get active.
-They reviewed people with an average age of 62 that were followed up for on average 7 years.
+They reviewed people with an average age of 62 who were followed up for an average of 7 years.

 The researchers examined the risks of all-cause death and death from cardiovascular disease according to the four groups.
 Compared to patients who were inactive over time, the risk of all-cause death was 50% lower in those who were active over time, 45% lower in those who were inactive but became active, and 20% lower in those who had been active but became inactive.